 Clinical Psychology MS Degree

-- Choose between a general clinical psychology program or specialization in neuropsychology or school psychology.
+- Choose between a general clinical psychology program or specialization in neuropsychology.

 UT Tyler’s clinical psychology program prepares students to work in settings such as psychiatric hospitals and mental health centers or with doctorate-level psychologists in private practice.